Robertson, South Africa

 The receptionist told us that they had rooms available but that a wedding party would be going on this night.
 We thanked her for her openness and decided to drive a bit further to Robertson.

 The next morning we did some errants and explored the city.
-The mroning sun perfectly illuminated the Robertson Moedergemeente Church, which celebrated its 170th anniversary in 2023.
+The morning sun perfectly illuminated the Robertson Moedergemeente Church, which celebrated its 170th anniversary in 2023.
 It was founded on 19th January, 1853.

 Praise the Lord!